maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 📌 **Customer Segment specific plays**
 - Consumer: ride Q4 seasonality (Office Supplies) with replenishment bundles that lift AOV.
 - Corporate: defend price on high-margin lines (Defend quadrant) and fix unit economics on fast-growth or low-margin lines (Optimize quadrant).
 - Home Office: push subscription and replenishment for repeat items.
-Also, launch small-business bundles and subscriptions in Home Office
+Also, launch small-business bundles and subscriptions in Home Office.